 Traditionally, guava leaves have been used to help treat gastrointestinal disorders like diarrhea as well as fever, cough, mouth sores, and wounds.

 The guava fruit is widely consumed and rich in vitamins and nutrients, mainly vitamin C (ascorbic acid), other antioxidants, and fiber.
 However, it is the guava leaves that exhibit great medicinal properties.
 They contain a unique phytonutrient called guava leaf polyphenol, which is thought to be the main compound behind the plant's hypoglycemic properties.
 It works by inhibiting some alpha-glucosidase enzymes, thereby controlling blood sugar levels.
 Guava leaf has also been shown to reduce LDL cholesterol levels, though the mechanism is not well-defined.

 Guava juice is a popular form of consuming this delicious fruit to gain all its benefits; however, be aware that commercial, canned guava juice may contain a fair amount of sugar as well as artificial coloring.
 Go for natural, sugar-free options.

 3. Papaya (Carica papaya)

-On the nutritional side, papaya has shown to be a great source of vitamins - like B9 (folic acid) and E - and minerals, such as calcium, magnesium, and potassium.
+On the nutritional side, papaya has shown to be a great source of vitamins - like B9 (folate) and E - and minerals, such as calcium, magnesium, and potassium.
 It is also rich in dietary fiber.

 Papaya is also an excellent source of antioxidants, such as beta-carotene - a precursor of vitamin A - and vitamin C, which prevents the cellular damage caused by free radicals and promotes cardiovascular health.
 It also helps regulate cholesterol levels due to its high dietary fiber content.

 There are many ways to incorporate papaya into your daily diet: fresh and diced, in juices, or as a delicious avocado and papaya salad.

 Consuming these tasty foods on daily basis can contribute to improving your diet and keeping away metabolic syndrome.
 Take action today for a healthier tomorrow!

 - Cleveland Clinic, Antioxidants, Vitamin E, Beta Carotene, and Cardiovascular Disease